pearpages/fullstack-react/docs/2-components.md

 that need the state in the hierarchy).
 * Either the common owner or another component higher up in the hierarchys hould own the state.
 * If you can’t find a component where it makes sense to own the state, create a new component simply for holding the state and add it somewhere in the hierarchy above the common owner component.

+## Props vs State

+Remember, props are state’s immutable accomplice.
+What existed as mutable state in Timers-Dashboard is passed down as immutable props to EditableTimerList.